malek-annabi/LibreNMS-device-port-supervision/README.md

 4. **When an alert for a device is received:**
     - The device is forced into an unsupervised state.
     - Added to `device_state.json`.
-    - A recovery loop is scheduled (20 minutes later).
+    - A recovery loop is scheduled (after the configured interval).

 5. **When the recovery loop runs:**
-    - If Dialer 1 is **up**, the device is restored and removed from tracking.
+    - If `port2` is **up**, the device is restored and removed from tracking.
     - If still **down**, it is forced to unsupervised IP again and retried later.

 ---